haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

 * Update the language files.
-Add the Danish to the supported list (Contributor: KrestenB)
+Add the Danish (Contributor: KrestenB) and Spanish (Contributor: jfigueroa) to the supported list
 * Minor improvements

 **Bug Fixes**